 JIT applies only to the VM.
 In the JIT rule, Destination shows the IP address of the VM.
 In the example shown in figure 16.7, that's 10.0.0.4.
-Traffic is denied.
+Traffic is allowed.
 But the actual NSG rule is applied to the entire subnet.
-The default-allow-ssh rule applies at the subnet level.
-NSG rules are processed in order of priority, from low to high.
-A Deny action always takes effect, regardless of any additional rules.
+The default-allow-ssh rule applies at the subnet level and allows traffic from Any source and to Any destination.